kidskoding/lin-alg-labs/README.md

 # lin-alg-labs

-Labs/Coding Exercises that are typically administered given in a linear algebra for data science course
+Labs/Coding Exercises that are typically administered in a linear algebra for data science course